The Birds and the Cats

 "And some may possibly even grow just over Crescent Cliffs closer to Shevezz than Bezélan.
 That area also happens to be," he pointed to the trader again.

-"Fine, yes, Qalathian territory, and within one hour's stupid walk from the Capital City.
-It doesn't grow all year round and not every year either.
-And people can't be bothered to walk out there just for a flower that may or may not have the medicinal properties they need.
-Just pay me what you think it's worth, and leave me alone."
+"Fine, yes, Qalathian territory, and within one hour's stupid walk from the Capital.
+It doesn't grow all year round and not all year neither.
+People can't be bothered to walk out there fer a flower that might or might not have the medical snuff they want.
+Jus' pay what you think it's worth and leave me alone."

 Ayàvi laughed and rested her head against Rusziné's arm to hide her face.